Manage Mitigations

 Platform Status Popup

-The status popup for each platform contains information that can be used for troubleshooting by Kentik Customer Support.
+The status popup for each platform contains information that can be used for troubleshooting by Kentik Product Support (see Customer Care).
 The popup contains the following elements:

-- Platform properties: A JSON object that identifies the platform and gives information about its status.
-You can paste the JSON into your correspondence with Customer Support.
+• Platform properties: A JSON object that identifies the platform and gives information about its status.
+You can paste the JSON into your correspondence with Product Support.

 Mitigation Methods List